 With over 300 kilometres of designated bike lanes, and parks with wide multi-use pathways and challenging single-track trails, Kelowna is a cyclist’s paradise.
 In fact, proximity to mountain biking is one of the reasons my fat tire-obsessed husband wanted to move here.

-Four years later, we’ve discovered the city’s flat family-friendly pathways, the new Okanagan Rail Trail that connects Kelowna to Vernon, and swooping road rides that pair well with wine touring.
-It’s not hyperbole to say that K-town really does have a bike ride for everyone!
+Four years later, we’ve discovered the city’s flat family-friendly pathways, the Okanagan Rail Trail that connects Kelowna to Vernon (please note a small section between Kelowna International Airport and Lake Country is closed), and swooping road rides that pair well with wine touring.
+It’s not hyperbole to say that Kelowna really does have a bike ride for everyone!
 Here are a few ways to experience our slice of the valley on two wheels.

 Family-friendly flat trails